 If a lot of bleach is involved to considerably lighten your hair, referred to as “lifting,” your hair may be very porous, which means it is prone to moisture loss, fragile, and susceptible to environmental discolorants such as smoke or the cosmetic colorants other hair products may contain.
 So how do you take care of bleached hair?

 In this case, count on waiting at least 4 weeks before you repeat the coloring process to spare your hair from potential damage.
-The bottom line here is the less frequent, the better.
+The less frequent, the better.
 Of course, if your hair is very short and you cut it frequently, hair damage is less of a concern.
 There are still options for how to get rid of brassy hair if your blonde is turning orangey between hair appointments.

 The frequency of root touch-ups depends on how long you can tolerate seeing your re-growth, and since they are performed on “virgin” hair, frequency is at your discretion.
 Keep in mind that the average growth rate is a half an inch every month.
 Re-dying the entire length of your hair can be done safely about every 8 weeks, but if you simply want to make a tonal change – warm it up or cool it down – there are less permanent – and non-damaging – options such as glazes or toners in the semi-permanent color category (more below).